i8sy72/Intune-App-Deploy/README.md

 - Clone the repo to your development environment
 - Open the repo folder in VS Code
 - Start preparing your applications in the **applications folder** (One app per folder..)
-- Place any optional Detection scripts in the **dection scripts** folder (You can place them all here)
+- Place any optional Detection scripts in the **detection scripts** folder (You can place them all here)
 - Open the command palette (ctrl+shift+p // F1) and type **Run Task**

 ## Right, what tasks have we got?